lit26/COVID19_Data/README.md

 # COVID19_Data

 Warning: This repo will no longer update.
-Data will be transfor to [Covid19-US-Dashboard](https://github.com/Covid19-US-Dashboard).
+Data will be transfer to [Covid19-US-Dashboard](https://github.com/Covid19-US-Dashboard).

 Auto fetching data from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) and [HealthData.gov](https://healthdata.gov/) with github schedule action.
 Processing with python script to get both csv data and json data.